MikeyBeez/deepspaceghost.github.io/README.md

-# theplanetship
+# deepspaceghost.github.io
-theplanetship is a website clone.
+deepspaceghost.github.io is a website clone.